When it comes to ecommerce, there’s one thing you definitely count on: change is always just around the corner!

 1. Personalization driven by AI

 With so many online stores available, ecommerce entrepreneurs must constantly look for new ways to help their businesses stand out from the competition.
-Many e-merchants, especially the owners of small businesses, are turning to artificial intelligence (AI) to provide their customers with personalized shopping experiences and differentiate themselves from the bigger names in online retail such as Amazon and Walmart.
+Many e-merchants, especially the owners of small businesses, are turning to artificial intelligence (AI) to provide buyers with personalized shopping experiences and differentiate themselves from the bigger names in online retail such as Amazon and Walmart.

 2. One-click checkouts